 Instructional hours can be defined as "lecture" or "lab" hours.
 Lecture hours are understood as direct instruction led by the faculty member, not necessarily in the form of a verbal lecture (i.e., videos, demonstrations, or other original material presented).
 Lab hours are defined as scheduled work occurring in class including project work, group work, exercises, presentations, practica, etc. that is supervised by, but not necessarily led by, a faculty member.
-Courses can be designed to include exclusively lecture hours, or a mixture of lab and lecture hours at the proper ratio.
+Courses are generally designed to include exclusively lecture hours, but may be a mixture of lab and lecture hours at the proper ratio.